AryanT10/workoutApp_React/README.md

 `React`: A JavaScript library for building user interfaces.

-`React` Router: Declarative routing for React applications.
+`React-Router`: Declarative routing for React applications.

 `Material-UI`: A popular UI component library for React.

-`react`-horizontal-scrolling-menu: A library for creating horizontal scrolling menus.
+`react-horizontal-scrolling-menu`: A library for creating horizontal scrolling menus.

 Other dependencies listed in the package.json file.